roman-gravit/CSS/questions.md

  - Normilize.css: normalize default browser styling, make the same for all browsers [Preferable]

 Inlcude reset/normilize.css as first css in you page.

+### 12. Block/Inline model CSS

+*Block* element will take the whole line and *Inline* element take the inline place.

+The *display* CSS property sets whether an element is treated as a block or inline box.

+  - block: The element generates a block box, generating line breaks both before and after the element when in the normal flow

+  - inline: The element generates one or more inline boxes that do not generate line breaks before or after themselves.
+            Any height and width properties will have no effect, in normal flow, the next element will be on the same line if there is space.

+  - inline-block: Displays an element as an inline-level block container.
+                  The element itself is formatted as an inline element, but you can apply height and width values.

+  - flex: Displays an element as a block-level flex container

+  - grid: Displays an element as a block-level grid container

+ #### Margin

+   Space between element and other element (between border and other element)

+	- 10px              : all 10px
+    - 1px 2px 3px 4px   : top-right-left-right
+    - 10px 20px         : top-bottom  left-right

+	More precise properties: margin-top, margin-right, margin-bottom , margin-left

+   NOTE1:   margin-top-bottom does NOT work for *inline* elements

+   NOTE2:   For boxing elements bottom and top margins can collapse

+   NOTE3:   For *inline* elements  width and height does NOT work

+ #### Padding

+   Space between content and border  (between content and border) Similar values to margin: padding, padding-top, padding-right, padding-bottom , padding-left

+ #### Box model of the element

+   L-margin <= border <= L-padding <= **CONTENT** => R-padding => border => R-margin

+   Ex: If we set width=50px border=1px padding=10px margin=5px,

+   then total width will be: 50 + 1 + 10*2 + 5*2 = 82px.
+Because box-sizing=content by default!

+   NOTE4: If we want to width will be 50px set box-sizing: border-box;

+###  13. Whats is margins collapse

+Vertical margins (top-bottom) are collapsed for 2 blocked elements.

+###  14. Positioning in CSS

+We get HTML document, browser start to parse it and build DOM tree.
+Interpretator finds CSS and starts to read it also.
+All elements are situated in the one main flow.

+ #### Position

+  - static:    Default value.
+We cannot move the element.

+  - relative:  Can move element relatively its start position: top, right, bottom, left
+	           Element situated in the new flow, its prevoius position remains blank!
+			   The prevoius position names *shadow element*

+  - absolute:  Element situated in the new flow and REMOVES from main flow.
+All its prevoius space will take other elements.
+               Position relatively the first parent which has NON static position.
+Scroll make no sense.

+  - fixed:     Deleted from the main flow.
+New position will be relative to the browser window.
+               Position of the parent make NO sense.

+  - sticky:    The element is positioned according to the normal flow of the document and then offset relative to its nearest scrolling ancestor

+###  15. Sizes of the element

+  - width
+  - height
+  - min-width
+  - min-height
+  - max-width
+  - max-height